 Additional provision of service requirements include:

-• Non-tribal mental health/SUD treatment provider organization must comply with all applicable local, city, county, and state licensing, accreditation, and certification requirements, as of the due date of the application.
+• Non-tribal mental health/SUD treatment provider organizations must have at least 2 years experience providing relevant services.
+Non-tribal mental health/SUD treatment provider organizations must comply with all applicable local, city, county, and state licensing, accreditation, and certification requirements, as of the due date of the application.

 Geographic Coverage